De La Salle University: Student life

 As of 2010, the Council of Student Organizations, a union of DLSU-accredited student organizations, had 39 members.
 Founded in 1974, the council oversees implementation of university-wide activities, such as annual freshmen welcoming.

 The LaSallian (first published in 1960) and Ang Pahayagang Plaridel (Tagalog for The Plaridel Newspaper; first published in 1984) are the official student newspapers of the university.
 The two, written in English and Filipino respectively, are among the four periodicals managed by the Student Media Office.
-Other student media groups managed by the Student Media Office include the Malate Literary Portfolio, Green & White, Green Giant FM, and Archers Network.
+Other student media groups managed by the Student Media Office include the Malate Literary Folio, Green & White, Green Giant FM, and Archers Network.